 The next morning, preheat your oven with baking stone/steel for one hour at 500°F (260°C).

 Score each piece of dough and load it using one of the two methods listed above, then turn the oven down to 450°F (232°C).
 Bake for 20 minutes with steam.
-Then, remove the steaming pans from inside the oven (or remove the lid to your Dutch oven) and bake for an additional 30-35 minutes, or until done.
+Then, remove the steaming pans from inside the oven (or remove the lid to your combo cooker or Dutch oven) and bake for an additional 30-35 minutes, or until done.

 Once fully baked, cool your loaves on a cooling rack for 1-2 hours.

 It’s bread like this that gets me excited and propelled to keep baking and experimenting.
-A loaf that surprises and delights, bringing contentment with every facet of the outcome — utterly satisfying.
+A loaf that surprises and delights, bringing contentment with every facet of the outcome—utterly satisfying.

 After testing and changing and modifying, each piece fit just right to bring this loaf together.
 A recipe I’m sure to keep baking long into Spring, Summer, Fall, and certainly next winter.